danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

     objective formula: loaded
 ```

-Our model `m` is fully constructed.
-Observe the directory path above, it was
+Our model `m` is entirely constructed.
+Observe the directory path above;
-created in your present working directory using the name given to the model constructor.
+it was created in the current working directory using the name given to the model constructor.

 See the `Model` section of Manual for more information.

 ## Constructing a Driver
-The goal of creating a model is to record simulation information over multiples trials,
+The goal of creating a model is to record simulation information over multiple trials,
-where each trial incorporates the second-order hessian information into a step's QN
+where each trial uniquely incorporates the second-order hessian information into a steps QN
-update in a unique manner.
-Each trial is driven by a unique set of parameters, which
-are represented in a `Driver` instance.
+update as dictated by the simulation driver.

-A default drive is constructed below with the passing of an empty argument list.
+A default driver is constructed with an empty argument list.

 ```julia-repl
 julia> default_driver = Driver() # default parameters and options